Karl Friedrich von dem Knesebeck: Early life

 Knesebeck was born on the family estate Karwe, close to Neuruppin in the Margraviate of Brandenburg, as the son of an officer who had served in the Royal Guard of Frederick the Great and been severely wounded the Battle of Kolín.
 Knesebeck entered military service in 1783 aged 14, when he was commissioned into the Regiment of General von Kalckstein in Magdeburg.
+That year, Knesebeck was present during a review of the regiment by Frederick the Great.
+While passing along the regiment and enquiring after the identity of the junior officers, the king reached Knesebeck:

+Now it was my turn.
+"What is his name?" - "Knesebeck, Your Majesty." - "What was his father?" - "Lieutenant in Your Majesty's Guard." - The King: "Ah, that Knesebeck!" and with a completely different, sympathetic voice, asking me two questions in a row, he continued: "How is his father?
+Are his injuries still hurting him?"
+My father had been seriously wounded at Kolin and had been shot right through his body and arm.
+"Give my regards to your father!"
+And as he was about to turn around, looking around once more and raising the index finger of his right hand, from which the stick dangled, and looking at me once more, he said in a gracious voice: "And do not forget it!"

-As he showed a keen interest in poetry, he soon made friends with the later famous authors and poets Friedrich de la Motte Fouqué and Heinrich von Kleist, who served with him during his early career.
+As he showed a keen interest in poetry, Knesebeck soon made friends with the later famous authors and poets Friedrich de la Motte Fouqué and Heinrich von Kleist, who served with him during his early career.
 In 1787 he was posted to the Regiment of the Duke of Brunswick.

 An extended period in Halberstadt enabled him to join the vibrant local literary society and greatly increase his classical education, which in keeping with the times had previously been limited to some private tutoring.
 During this time he was mentored by Johann Wilhelm Ludwig Gleim, with whom he maintained a lifelong correspondence.
 As a young lieutenant and writer, he became friends with Johann Wolfgang von Goethe.
 In 1790 Knesebeck was posted to Silesia with his regiment.
 During this time he wrote one of his best known poems, Lob des Krieges (In Praise of War), which by 1805 had been set to music and became wildly popular as a patriotic song.